cardboard-iguana/cardboard-iguana.com/log/2022-02-28-itprotv-comptia-security-plus-and-tryhackme-jr-penetration-tester.md

 ### Weak Configurations

 My favorite quip is here!
-“Unnecessary complexity” as a security vulnerability!
+"Unnecessary complexity" as a security vulnerability!

 Elements of weak configurations: